Selfie Capture

 In this section, you will find all the necessary information for using and integrating the Unico IDCloud platform SDK into your Flutter applications for selfie capture

 This guide has been created to help you implement the Flutter SDK quickly and easily.
 Below is the step-by-step process for the entire integration.
-After that, if you wish to customize the experience, be sure to check the section.
+After that, if you wish to customize the experience, be sure to check the Flutter Customization section.

 Initializing the SDK